Pizzaworkspace2/SCMS-student-database/Create/ReadMe.md

  - **🙂 You can add on to it though.**
  - **🏡 Don't edit the homepage unless I say you can.**
  - **🪦 Don't clap someone elses work.**

+   **🚀 Updating the website 🚀**
+   -⚙️ Click on "settings"
+   - Go to pages.
+   - Sava the page as /docs and /root and wait a few minutes for the page to update.